raisul-kibria/localization_and_mapping/Readme.md

 ### 1.2 Update the repository
+Folow this steps for each new lab session.
 Go to your local repository directory, if it is located in a /lib directory on the /home use the following commands.

     $ cd lib/11765_MUSI